ojasvishaklya/expenny-android/README.md

-# Journal: Transaction Manager Flutter App
+# expenny: Transaction Manager Flutter App

 Welcome to the Daily Transaction Manager Flutter App repository!
 This Flutter application is designed to help you manage your daily Transactions efficiently.